TheJacksonLaboratory/crf_nextflow_basics/README.md

 # Nextflow basics

-This repo contains a series of relatively simple nextflow pipelines intended to demonstrate some basic properties of nextflow workflows and some common situations that can be solved using channel operators.
+This repo contains a series of relatively simple Nextflow pipelines intended to demonstrate some basic properties of Nextflow workflows and some common situations that can be solved using channel operators.
 The examples are meant to be studied in the following order: `hello_minimal.nf`, `hello_vals.nf`, `hello_files1.nf`, `hello_files2.nf`, and `hello_files3.nf`.
 They are written